Home Research Madhuram-Translate

 The first approach seemed logical: use ByteLevel tokenization, which works well for English by treating text as raw bytes.
 However, this approach proved disastrous for Indic languages.

 The Problem: Indic scripts have complex character compositions with combining marks, conjuncts, and multi-byte UTF-8 representations.
 ByteLevel tokenization fragments these meaningful linguistic units into meaningless byte sequences, destroying the semantic structure that's crucial for these languages.
-For example, a single Devanagari conjunct character could be split into multiple byte-level tokens, making it impossible for models to learn proper word boundaries or morphological patterns.

 Result: Poor tokenization quality with high fertility rates (too many tokens per word) and loss of linguistic meaning.